Another great Tiger Woods comeback is possible, say experts

 "He used to train with the Navy Seals and it sounds like even at the scene of the accident he was trying to get out of the car on his own," he said.

-“I wouldn’t (write him off).
-The thing against him is his age and at this point in his career does he need to do that?”- Reuters
+"I wouldn't (write him off).
+The thing against him is his age and at this point in his career does he need to do that?"